fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/BasicComponentCreation-Components.md

 ### Options ###

 Integrators can override your defaults when they instantiate the component, to customize its appearance or behaviour.
-The Framework will take care of [merging the integrator's values](../OptionsMerging.md) with your defaults.
+The framework will take care of [merging the integrator's values](../OptionsMerging.md) with your defaults.

 We'll go through some examples of options, to give you an idea of what they're all about.